 One-year program support to produce a multi-platform documentary exploring the live of Los Angeles’ seniors and their communities.

-One-year general operating support for an intergenerational culinary job training organization that empowers emancipated foster youth and older adults transitioning out of incarceration to thrive in careers in the food service industry.
+Two-year general operating support for an intergenerational culinary job training organization that empowers emancipated foster youth and older adults transitioning out of incarceration to thrive in careers in the food service industry.

 Two-year capital support for a new multi-purpose and multi-generational community facility in Downtown Los Angeles to expand intergenerations activity opportunities.